coveo/source.coveo.com/_posts/2019-05-29-google-tag-manager-templates.md

 ![Selecting Coveo Analytics Load Script]({{"/images/posts/googletagmanager-template/gtm-custom-tag-section.png" | relative_url }})

 The tag requires a Coveo Analytics API key.
-For this, you need to get into your Coveo Cloud instance, and create an API key with the `Push` access level on the `Analytics Data` privilege.
+For this, you need to get into your Coveo Cloud instance and create an API key with the `Push` access level on the `Analytics Data` privilege.
 I recommend creating a variable with this value so that you can easily change it later.

 Set the script version to the latest release version of the [coveo.analytics release](https://github.com/coveo/coveo.analytics.js/releases) (at least 1.0).

-Add a new trigger to this tag, preferably on `Page View` so that the script is loaded thorough your site.
+Add a new trigger to this tag, preferably on `Page View` so that the script is loaded in all of your site pages.

 Your final tag should look like this one: